 James B. Steinberg

-Prior to becoming deputy national security advisor, Steinberg served as director of the State Department’s policy planning staff and as deputy assistant secretary for analysis in the Bureau of Intelligence and Research.
-Previously, he was Senator Edward Kennedy’s principal aide for the Senate Armed
+Prior to becoming deputy national security advisor, Steinberg served as director of the State Department’s policy planning staff, and as deputy assistant secretary for analysis in the bureau of Intelligence and Research.
+Previously, Steinberg was Senator Edward Kennedy’s principal aide for the Senate Armed

 Steinberg received his B.A. from Harvard and a J.D. from Yale Law School.
 His wife, Sherburne Abbott, is vice president for sustainability initiatives and University Professor of Sustainability Science and Policy at Syracuse University.
+They have two children,